 Who the GORUCK GR3 for?

-GORUCK was founded by an ex-Marine so there’s a lot of focus on military-grade and tactical stuff and A LOT of American. (more on this later)
+GORUCK was founded by an ex-Army Special Forces so there’s a lot of focus on military-grade and tactical stuff and A LOT of American. (more on this later)

 This bag is made versatile so it works most travelers be it: